 - Improve their breathing

-- Help with coughing and clearing secretions (mucus) from their lungs
+- Cough and clear secretions (mucus) from their lungs

 - Increase their alertness and ability to follow directions